FreeChatDevelopment/FIPs/FIP/fip-13.md

 Special Term: In each evaluation cycle, if employees below the F14 level (excluding the F14 level) have worked for less than 12 months, all token incentives will be void.

-Community Incentive Beneficiaries: all community team members (excluding the founding team) who meet the evaluation Standards, the number of incentives and the list is based on[FIP-16 Proposal](https://github.com/FreeChatDevelopment/FIPs/blob/main/FIP/fip-16.md).
+Community Incentive Beneficiaries: all community team members (excluding the founding team) who meet the evaluation Standards, the number of incentives and the list is based on [FIP-16 Proposal](https://github.com/FreeChatDevelopment/FIPs/blob/main/FIP/fip-16.md).

 ### Full-time job